-Following our management externalization transaction (the “Externalization”), which was approved by approximately 83% of our stockholders on May 23, 2013, we became externally-managed by our Manager.
-Pursuant to the terms of the Management Agreement, we pay our Manager a management fee and our Manager pays all of the compensation to our management personnel (including our NEOs).
-The Compensation Committee annually reviews the management fee and the performance of our Manager, including the accomplishments discussed beginning on page IV of the Proxy Summary.
+Following the management externalization transaction (the “Externalization”), which was approved by holders of approximately 83% of the Company’s stock on May 23, 2013, the Company became externally-managed by the Manager.
+Pursuant to the terms of the Management Agreement, the Company pays the Manager a management fee and the Manager pays all of the compensation to Annaly’s management personnel (including the NEOs).
+The Compensation Committee annually reviews the management fee and the performance of the Manager, including the achievements discussed beginning on page 7.
 The Independent Directors then consider the Compensation Committee’s recommendations when determining whether to renew or amend the terms of the Management Agreement.
-Based on the review and factors described in more detail below, the Independent Directors have determined that the Management Agreement continues to be in the best interests of the Company and our stockholders.
-For additional information, see “Certain Relationships and Related Party Transactions”, “Compensation Paid by our Manager to our Named Executive Officers” and “Compensation Discussion and Analysis.”
+Based on the review and factors described in more detail below, the Independent Directors have determined that the Management Agreement continues to be in the best interests of the Company and its stockholders.
+For additional information, see “Certain Relationships and Related Party Transactions”, “Compensation Paid by the Manager to the Named Executive Officers” and “Compensation Discussion and Analysis.”

 Management Agreement Terms

-We believe that the terms and conditions of the Management Agreement compare favorably to the terms and conditions that exist between our externally-managed mREIT peers and their respective managers.
-In particular, as illustrated by the table below, when compared to the median for the peer comparison, (i) the management fee paid to our Manager is lower as a percentage of stockholders’ equity, (ii) the term of the Management Agreement was of a shorter duration, and (iii) the Management Agreement has no termination fee, which is expressed in the table below as a multiple of trailing average annual management fees.
+The Compensation Committee believes that the terms and conditions of the Management Agreement compare favorably to the terms and conditions that exist between Annaly’s externally-managed mREIT peers and their respective managers.
+In particular, as illustrated by the table below, when compared to the median for the peer comparison, (i) the management fee paid to the Manager is lower as a percentage of stockholders’ equity, (ii) the term of the Management Agreement was of a shorter duration, and (iii) the Management Agreement has no termination fee, which is expressed in the table below as a multiple of trailing average annual management fees.

 |Agency Residential REITs|